speculatrix/web_get_iplayer/README.md

 You should be able to play back the downloaded files with mplayer, vlc, ffplay etc.

-If you want to use the embedded player, you need the JWplayer.
-In order to get this, you need to register with the www.jwplayer.com website.
+If you want to use the embedded player to play .flv files, you need JWplayer.
+In order to get this, you may need to register at www.jwplayer.com .

 Usually, if you've registered correctly, the download page will be https://dashboard.jwplayer.com/#/welcome